Socio Economic Manager

 Zacari holds an MSc in International Development with a minor in Sustainable Fisheries Management from Wageningen University in the Netherlands.

 I really enjoyed the nature of the work that I was privileged to do in Indonesia relating to tuna fisheries.
 A huge part of that enjoyment came from working closely with fishers and coming to understand their invaluable role within the tuna supply-chain.
 As such, I was particularly drawn to IPNLF as an organisation due to their emphasis on social sustainability issues as well as environmental.
-I continue to enjoy working with the IPNLF team here in London and playing a part in the important work they do in facilitating more sustainable tuna fisheries.Zacari Edwards (Research Officer)
+I continue to enjoy working with the IPNLF team here in London and playing a part in the important work they do in facilitating more sustainable tuna fisheries.Zacari Edwards (Socio Economic Manager)